-The AC has reviewed the statement of financial position and statement of changes in equity of the Company and the consolidated financial statements of the Group for the financial year ended 31 March 2021, as well as the Independent Auditor's Report thereon before submitting them to the Board for its approval.
+The AC has reviewed the statement of financial position and statement of changes in equity of the Company and the consolidated financial statements of the Group for the financial year ended 31 March 2022, as well as the Independent Auditor's Report thereon before submitting them to the Board for its approval.
 The AC has discussed with Management the accounting principles that were applied and also considered the appropriateness of the critical accounting estimates and judgments made in preparing the financial statements.

 The following significant matters impacting the financial statements were discussed with Management and the external auditor and were reviewed by the AC:

-Key Audit Matters How the AC reviewed these matters and what decisions were made Assessment of impairment of goodwill and other intangible assets The AC considered the approach and methodology applied to the valuation models used in the goodwill impairment assessment as well as the assessment of indicators of impairment of intangible assets.
-The AC reviewed the recoverable amounts of the cash-generating units (CGUs) which involves significant judgment about the future cash flow projections of the business with consideration of the potential financial impact of the COVID-19 pandemic, the appropriate terminal growth rates and discount rates applied to the future cash flow projections.
+Key Audit Matters Review of Key Audit Matters by the Audit Committee Assessment of impairment of goodwill and other intangible assets The Audit Committee considered the approach and methodology applied to the valuation models used in the goodwill impairment assessment as well as the assessment of indicators of impairment of intangible assets.
+The Audit Committee reviewed the recoverable amounts of the cash- generating units ("CGUs") which involves significant judgment about the future cash flow projections of the business with consideration of the potential financial impact of the geopolitical tensions and the ongoing and evolving COVID-19 pandemic, the appropriate terminal growth rates and discount rates applied to the future cash flow projections.
 The impairment review was also an area of focus for the external auditor.
+The external auditor has included this item as a key audit matter in its audit report for the financial year ended 31 March 2022.
+Refer to page 107 of the Annual Report.

-The external auditor has included this item as a key audit matter in its audit report for the financial year ended 31 March 2021.
-Refer to page 104 of the Annual Report.
-Valuation of investment properties The AC considered the approach and methodology applied to the valuation models used in assessing the valuation of investment properties.
-The AC reviewed the data, estimates and assumptions including the potential impact of COVID-19 used in each valuation model as well as the independence and competence of the valuer appointed to perform the valuations.
+Key Audit Matters Review of Key Audit Matters by the Audit Committee Acquisition of controlling interest in Freight Management Holdings Pty Ltd The Audit Committee considered the approach and methodology applied in the purchase price allocation exercise as well as the key assumptions used in determining the fair values of the identifiable assets acquired and liabilities assumed, including the valuation of intangible assets, the fair value of the previously held interest, and assessment of the gross liability of the put options at acquisition date and end of the reporting period.
+In respect of the impairment assessment of goodwill and trademarked brands with indefinite life arising from the acquisition, the Audit Committee considered the equity value used in the measurement model for the gross liability for the put options as a proxy for the recoverable amount of the Freight Management Holdings CGU.
+The acquisition of controlling interest in Freight Management Holdings Pty Ltd was also an area of focus for the external auditor.
+The external auditor has included this item as a key audit matter in its audit report for the financial year ended 31 March 2022.
+Refer to page 108 of the Annual Report.
+Valuation of investment properties The Audit Committee considered the approach and methodology applied to the valuation models used in assessing the valuation of investment properties.
+The Audit Committee reviewed the data, estimates and assumptions including the potential impact of the ongoing and evolving COVID-19 pandemic, used in each valuation model as well as the independence and competence of the valuer appointed to perform the valuations.
 The valuation of investment properties was also an area of focus for the external auditor.
-The external auditor has included this item as a key audit matter in its audit report for the financial year ended 31 March 2021.
-Refer to page 105 of the Annual Report.
+The external auditor has included this item as a key audit matter in its audit report for the financial year ended 31 March 2022.
+Refer to page 109 of the Annual Report.